R2DN: Scalable Parameterization of Contracting and Lipschitz Recurrent Deep Networks: Robust Recurrent Deep Network (R2DN)

-\begin{remark} Proposition~\ref{prop:1} allows us to decompose the parameterization of R2DNs into two separate parts: (a) parameterizations of 1-Lipschitz DNNs $\phi_g$; and (b) parameterizations of LTI systems $\bm{G}$ admitting the IQC defined by \eqref{eqn:qsr-small-gain}.
-Many direct parameterizations of 1-Lipschitz neural networks already exist for a variety of DNN architectures \cite{miyato2018spectral,trockman2021orthogonalizing,singla2021skew,prach2022almost,araujo2023unified,qi2023lipsformer}.
-We therefore focus on part (b) for the remainder of this paper. \end{remark}
+\begin{remark} From the above result, the R2DN parameterization can be divided into two separate parts: \begin{itemize} \item[a)] parameterizations of 1-Lipschitz DNNs $\phi_g$; \item[b)] parameterizations of the LTI system $\bm{G}$ in \eqref{eqn:r2dn-lti} subject to the IQC defined by \eqref{eqn:qsr-small-gain}. \end{itemize} Many direct parameterizations of 1-Lipschitz neural networks already exist for a variety of DNN architectures \cite{miyato2018spectral, trockman2021orthogonalizing, Wang+Manchester2023, Pauli++2024,araujo2023unified,qi2023lipsformer}.
+We will leverage the existing Lipschitz DNNs for part (a) and focus on part (b) in the next section. \end{remark}

-\begin{remark} Assumption~\ref{asmp:phi} and Proposition~\ref{prop:1} are based on the fact that $\phi_g$ admits the incremental IQC defined by $Q=-I,S=0$ and $R=I$.
-This can be further extended to incorporate DNNs with general $(Q,S,R)$-type IQCs, such as incrementally passive ($Q=R=0$ and $S=I$) or strongly monotone neural networks \cite{Wang++2024b}. \end{remark}
+\begin{remark} Assumption~\ref{asmp:phi} implies that $\phi_g$ satisfies the incremental IQC defined by $(-I, 0, I)$.
+This can be further extended to other $(Q,S,R)$-type IQCs, such as incrementally passive or strongly monotone neural networks \cite{Wang++2024b}. \end{remark}

-\begin{remark} Separating the LTI system $\bm{G}$ and nonlinear map $\phi_g$ in \eqref{eqn:r2dn} and applying small-gain arguments in Proposition~\ref{prop:1} is not as conservative as it may seem.
-This is because we simultaneously learn the weights of $\bm{G}$ and $\phi_g$.
-We outline the flexibility of this approach below.
-For the purposes of illustration, assume that the dimension of $y_t, u_t$ are zero.